Learning Design Audit · Private · May 2026

 Video completion.
 Lesson progress markers.
 Discord activity and questions.
 Trade results posted voluntarily.
 Live session attendance.
 Wins shared in trading-results.
 Losses disclosed in losses-and-learnings when members choose to share them.

-Whether members can apply the methodology when a real decision is in front of them.
-Where reasoning holds and where it breaks down, by domain, across the cohort.
-Whether a member's confidence aligns with their accuracy, and when those two things diverge.
+If members can actually apply the methodology when a live decision is on the table, with real consequences.
+Where reasoning holds and where it fails, by domain, across the cohort.
+If a member's confidence aligns with their accuracy, and when the two diverge.
 Which specific decision types are producing the most errors.
-Whether the Gann Swing Accelerator is producing consistently strong decision-makers or strong pattern spotters who struggle at the point of execution.
-The difference matters commercially, and it is currently invisible.
+If the Gann Swing Accelerator is producing consistent decision-makers or strong pattern spotters who struggle at the point of execution.
+That difference decides who renews and who quietly leaves, and right now it is invisible.

 The channel architecture maps this problem clearly.